schwarzkopfb/diligent_assessment/README.md

 # diligent_assessment

-This is my submission to a competition to work at Diligent as a Senior Software Developer.
+This is my submission to a competition to work at Diligent as a Senior Software Engineer.

 Try it out live!
+Deployed here: https://diligent-assessment.schwarzkopfb.codes<br/>
-Deployed here: https://diligent-assessment.schwarzkopfb.codes/ Task description: https://github.com/dil-ajanek/tech_assessment/blob/main/README.md
+Task description: https://github.com/dil-ajanek/tech_assessment/blob/main/README.md

 ## Overview